High Street, Sevenoaks, TN13 1HU, UK

 Facilities are first class.
 Recent developments include a striking, state-of-the-art boarding house, an award-winning performing arts centre, a Science & Technology Centre uniting the four core fields of science, and an innovative Sixth Form centre.
 There are seven boarding houses, including five single-sex houses (13-18), and two sixth form houses (16-18).
 A new girls' boarding house is being built and will open in 2023.
 The house will accommodate 60 girls in Year 9 and above.

 Year 7 (11+): entrance examination, school reference and interview.

 Year 9 (13+): pre-assessment, entrance examination or Common Entrance or scholarship examination, plus school reference and interview.

 Sixth form (16+): entrance examination, personal statement and interview.

-Up to 50 scholarships are awarded annually at 11, 13 and 16, for academic excellence, music, sport, art and drama, and means-tested bursaries are available.
+Up to 50 scholarships are awarded annually at 11, 13 and 16, for academic excellence, music, sport, art and drama, and means-tested financial assistance is available.

 Sevenoaks School is a registered charity for purposes of education.
 Charity No. 1101358.